 It’s obvious people are wondering what content marketing is and how they can use it to grow their businesses.
 What’s all the fuss about?

 We’ll tell you and share some ways to make content marketing in WordPress easier and more successful with five steps.

 First, what is content marketing and why does it matter?

-Content marketing is the act of using online content to meet marketing goals.
-This involves creating and distributing content that will attract and retain an online audience.
+Content Marketing, so what exactly is it?
+It is the act of using online content to meet marketing goals.

 Content is anything that sends a message to people.
 It can be emails, social media posts, blog posts, product pages, etc.